 Change in Venus Express's local time at ascending node

-As on Earth, standard time zones are defined by geometrically subdividing Venus' spheroid into 24 wedge-shaped sections bordered by meridians separated by 15° longitude each.
-The local time in neighbouring zones differs by one Venus hour, or 1/24th of a Venus day.
-The variation in the position of the Sun from one end of the zone to the other (east vs. west) covers 1/24th of the sky.
+As on Earth, standard time zones are defined by geometrically subdividing Venus' spheroid into 24 wedge-shaped sections bordered by meridians, each 15° longitude apart.
+The local time in neighboring zones would differ by one Venus hour, or 1/24th of a Venus day.
+The variation in the position of the Sun from one end of the zone to the other (East vs. West) would be 1/24th of the sky.